5 Netflix Parental Control Options to Give You Peace of Mind While Your Kids Watch

 Any time your little kids are parked in front of the TV and scrolling Netflix for something to watch, you want to be able to leave the room without worrying they'll stumble on something inappropriate.
 (We're all for Tiger King and Love Is Blind, but let's leave those to the adults.)
 Netflix gets it—especially these days when staying inside with the welcome distraction of a happy TV show or movie is priority number one.

-Netflix just announced it's taking further measures to ensure a safe, pleasant, and age-appropriate viewing experience for all—customizable for your household and parental preferences.
+Netflix is taking further measures to ensure a safe, pleasant, and age-appropriate viewing experience for all—customizable for your household and parental preferences.
 The streaming platform is investing more than ever in kid-focused content, including global picks, award-winning animated films, and interactive shows.
 But safety and privacy control options for parents are as important as—if not more important than—abundant content options for kids.

 Netflix is doubling down on parental control capabilities to help parents better manage kids' viewing experiences.
 These parental control options aren't just about stopping your kids from accidentally watching R-rated flicks—it's also a great way to gauge how much screen time they're getting, personalize family members' account profiles, and easily review and change each profile's parental control settings (just head to the "Profile and Parental Controls" hub within account settings to make tweaks).